yanyaanliu/Kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 Based on the analysis of theater outcomes based on launch date, we can conclude that there is a larger number of successful campaigns lauched in the  months of May, June and July (Summer).
 The most successful month was May; 66.9% of the 166 total campaigns launched were successful.
-On the other hand, we can conclude that the least successful campaigns took place the winter months (Nov, Dec, Jan).
+On the other hand, we can conclude that the least successful campaigns took place in the winter months (Nov, Dec, Jan).
 December was the month with most failed campaigns, 46.67% of 75 campaigns failed.
 ![Outcomes based on launch](/Resources/Theater_Outcomes_vs_Launch.png)

 - What can you conclude about the Outcomes based on Goals?